PKU-Alignment/Safe-Policy-Optimization/README.md

 ### Safety-Gymnasium Multi-agent Velocity

+**note: This task is still under development.
+We will release the code as soon as possible.**

 `safepo/multi_agent/train_marl_sg.py` is the entrance file.
 Running `train_marl_sg.py` with arguments about algorithms and tasks does the training.
 For example, you can use the following command to run MACPO in Safety2x4AntVelocity-v0, with default arguments:

 ```python